-Where car parking space is required to be provided, at least one space should always be capable of being accessible to people with disabilities.
-In larger development, at least ten per cent of residential car parking spaces should be allocated for use by people with disabilities.
-Appendix 2C sets out the dimensions of 'dedicated' parking spaces, i.e. those designed for drivers eligible for a disabled person's badge.
+Ten per cent of residential car parking spaces should be allocated for use by people with disabilities.
+Appendix 2 sets out the dimensions of 'dedicated' parking spaces, i.e. those designed for drivers eligible for a disabled person's badge.
 A higher percentage is likely to be necessary where there are proportionally more older residents for housing development of age-restricted or sheltered homes.